 - Remove and discard the parmesan rind.
 Give the soup a good stir to break up any remaining pieces of tomato.
 Taste soup and season with some salt and pepper.

-- Serve soup with some parmesan cheese on top.
+- Serve soup with some parmesan cheese on top and crusty bread.